hrj21/nonogram/README.md

 The other algorithm is the permutation elimination algorithm, which proceeds as follows:

-    \enumerate{
-        \item{For a nonogram with m rows and n columns, if m = n then generate a single matrix with n columns whose rows represent every possible permutation of 0s and 1s for a vector of length n.
-If m != n then generate two matrices, one containing all possible row permutations and one containing all possible column permutations.}
+1. For a nonogram with m rows and n columns, if m = n then generate a single matrix with n columns whose rows represent every possible permutation of 0s and 1s for a vector of length n.
+If m != n then generate two matrices, one containing all possible row permutations and one containing all possible column permutations.
-        \item{Convert each permutation from the full permutation matrix/matrices into its run length-encoded form.
-E.g. 000110111101 would become 241 in run length encoding.}
+2. Convert each permutation from the full permutation matrix/matrices into its run length-encoded form.
+E.g. 000110111101 would become 241 in run length encoding.
-        \item{For each row and column of the nonogram, find every permutation in the full permutation matrix appropriate for that dimension, whose rows have the same run length encoding as the nonogram's row/column in question.
+3. For each row and column of the nonogram, find every permutation in the full permutation matrix appropriate for that dimension, whose rows have the same run length encoding as the nonogram’s row/column in question.
 Set these permutations as the initial solution set for that row/column.
-            Repeat this process until every row and column has an initial solution set.}
+Repeat this process until every row and column has an initial solution set.
-        \item{For each row and column of the nonogram, identify any elements across the solution set that are all 0 or all 1 for all possible permutations.
-            E.g. if all permutations for column j have a 0 at element k, then eliminate any solutions in row k that don't have a 0 at element j.
+4. For each row and column of the nonogram, identify any elements across the solution set that are all 0 or all 1 for all possible permutations.
+E.g. if all permutations for column j have a 0 at element k, then eliminate any solutions in row k that don’t have a 0 at element j.
 Perform this action for every row and column.
-A single iteration has passed once this has been applied to every row and column once.}
+A single iteration has passed once this has been applied to every row and column once.
-        \item{Repeat step 4 until only a single solution remains for every row and column.
-Return the nonogram with the solution.}
+5. Repeat step 4 until only a single solution remains for every row and column.
+Return the nonogram with the solution.
-    }

 Unless you have a specific nonogram you wish to solve or create, defining nonograms by hand can become a little tedious.
 Thankfully, the